In the world of digital commerce, the need for integrated, multi-channel payments continues to grow.

-The pandemic has accelerated the digitisation of the payments industry across the landscape, as merchants depend on eCommerce, customers support contactless and electronic payments, and payment service providers continue to operate successfully.
+The pandemic has accelerated the digitisation of the payments industry across the landscape, as merchants depend on eCommerce, customers support contactless and electronic payments, and PSP gateway continue to operate successfully.
 According to the Wall Street Journal, retailers are now “doing away with traditional cashiers and rolling out contactless payment systems” as COVID-19 forced new shopping rules.

 As a business, you can set up a payment gateway or go for a payment service provider based on your customer payment needs, payment processing fees, and policies.